DMASCoreDeclan/PP5-Pharmacy/README.md

   <details>
   <summary>Keyword Strategy</summary>

-- The site is bound by the Pharmaceutical Advertising Laws and Regulations Ireland  In essence, we can only advertise our non medical products, services and our ability to delivery any service ie we are friendly.
+- The site is bound by the Pharmaceutical Advertising Laws and Regulations Ireland.
+In essence, we can only advertise our non medical products, services and our ability to deliver any service ie we are friendly.
 - Social Media, Newsletters and Blog Articles would be the best.
 - Our customers are not online social media users for Medicines, only for gifts and other non medical products and services.
 - However, announcing a new service or the availability of a service should be marketed.
-For example, a campaign saying “Latest Flu vaccine appointments are available from 25/10/5/today time, book your appointment here . . .” would be allowed
+For example, a campaign saying “Latest Flu vaccine appointments are available from 25/10/5/, 09:00, book your appointment here . . .” would be allowed
 - We want to rank highly for anything that we sell within a 15 mile radius.
 - We do not deliver non medical products, we DO deliver medical products.
 - All our services are consumed within the confines of the premises.
 Our products are available either at a competing pharmacy or in the case of non medical products, in supermarkets.
 There is nothing distinguishable about what we sell EXCEPT HOW we deliver it – Service.